obsoft23/ssb_app_flutter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a rewrite of an idea convienced during leisure, was previously written with hybrid technology like cordova.

 A few resources to get you started if this is your first Flutter project: